faresbougourzi/Covid-19-Infection-Percentage-Estimation-Challenge/README.md

 * 30/12/2021: Deadline to submit the testing predictions.   :heavy_check_mark:

 * 30/01/2022: Testing Rank release.
-The Top-teams should submit their packages (that contain their codes to be checked; better to provide github link), and their approach's description text, it is prefered to submit an the ARXIV link (but you can submit a PDF as well)
+The Top-teams should submit their packages (that contain their codes to be checked; better to provide github link), and their approach's description text, it is prefered to submit an the ARXIV link (but you can submit a PDF as well)  :heavy_check_mark:

-*   15/03/2022: Deadline to submit the papers to the associated Covid-19 Workshop,  https://sites.google.com/view/covid19iciap2022/.
+*   15/03/2022: Deadline to submit the papers to the associated Covid-19 Workshop,  https://sites.google.com/view/covid19iciap2022/.  :heavy_check_mark:

+## The Competition Ranking:

 <!---